YunisRobotics/Calculations-on-matrices/README.md

 ## Contributing

 Contributions are welcome!
-Please fork the repository and submit a pull request for review.
+Please give feedback to my project or fork the repository and submit a pull request for review.

 ## License

-This project is available under the terms outlined in the LICENSE file.
+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/YunisRobotics/Calculations-on-matrices/blob/main/LICENSE) file for more details.